 Non-Verbal Learning Disabilities And Their Effect On Social Skills

 Many people have heard of Asperger's Syndrome / High-Functioning Autism Spectrum Disorder as a developmental difference that can lead to difficulties with social skills.
-A somewhat more obscure issue is the Non-Verbal Learning Disability, or Non-Verbal Learning Disorder.
+A somewhat more-obscure variation in brain wiring is the Non-Verbal Learning Disability or Non-Verbal Learning Disorder.
 People with it have similar social struggles as those with Asperger's Syndrome.

 Learning Disability is used differently depending on what country you're in.
-I'm using the North American meaning.
+This article uses the North American meaning.
 In the UK the term refers to what in North America would be called an intellectual Disability (or mental retardation to use an outdated label).

 For someone to be diagnosed with a learning disability they have to have at least average intelligence, but show a particular weakness in one or more aspects of their ability to learn.
 Some examples:

 - A child is fine doing most tasks, but can't properly absorb information that he reads.

 - Another kid may have no problem reading, but something goes awry in her retention of information if it's spoken to her out loud.

 - Another student may have no problem taking information in, but can't express himself well through writing.

 - Someone else's learning disability may lead to higher-level challenges with planning and organization.